jakobbuis/zulip-tooling/readme.md

-# Zulip messenger
+# Zulip tooling
-> Sends messages to Zulip on a schedule
+> Various tooling for use with Zulip instances

 ## Requirements
 - Zulip installation with incoming email gateway